Hafskjold03/Hafskjold03/README.md

 - 👀 I’m interested in Minecraft
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me on discord
+- 📫 How to reach me: On discord

 <!---
 Hafskjold03/Hafskjold03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.